The-One-Who-Speaks-and-Depicts/corpus_distance/README.md

 # What is it?

-corpus_distance is a Python package that allows to measure distance between the lects that are presented only by small (down to extremely small, <1000 tokens) raw (without any kind of morhological tagging, lemmatisation, or dependency parsing) corpora, and classify them.
+`corpus_distance` is a Python package that allows to measure distance between the lects that are presented only by small (down to extremely small, <1000 tokens) raw (without any kind of morhological tagging, lemmatisation, or dependency parsing) corpora, and classify them.
 It joins frequency-based metrics and string similarity measurements into a hybrid distance scorer.

-corpus_distance operates with 3-shingles, a sequences of 3 symbols, by which words are split.
+`corpus_distance` operates with *3-shingles*, a sequences of 3 symbols, by which words are split `(Zelenkov and Segalovich, 2007)`.
 This helps to spot more intricate patterns and correspondences within raw data, as well as to enhance the dataset size.

 ## NB!